TwinFan/XPMP2/docs/Building.md

 The `XPMP2.lib` library is also copied into `XPMP2-Sample/lib` to be available in a subsequent build of the sample plugin.

-Linux and Mac OS via Docker
----
+### MacOS

+My development environment is Mac OS, so expect the XCode environment to be maintained best.
+Open `XPMP2.xcodeproj` resp.
+`XPMP2-Sample/XPMP2-Sample.xcodeproj` in XCode.

+In the XCode Build Settings you may want to change the definition of the User-Defined build macro `XPLANE11_ROOT`: Put in the path to your X-Plane 11 installation's root path, then the XPMP2 binaries will be installed right there in the appropriate `Resources/plugins` sub-folder structure.

+## Using Docker

-A docker environment based on Ubuntu 18.04 is provided, which can build both Linux and Mac OS.
+A docker environment based on Ubuntu 20.04 and 18.04 is provided, which can build all 3 platforms, Linux even in two flavors.

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and start it.
-- `cd` to the project's `docker` folder, and enter `make` for the three XPMP2 library targets, or
+- `cd` to the project's `docker` folder, and enter `make` for all XPMP2 library targets on all platforms, or
-- `cd` to `XPMP2-Sample/docker`, and enter `make` for the sample plugin only.
+- `cd` to `XPMP2-Sample/docker`, and enter `make` for the sample plugin only on all platforms.

-- Three `make` targets are available:
+6 individual `make` targets are available:

-  - `lin` builds Linux only,
+- `lin` builds Linux on Ubuntu 20.04
+- `lin-bionic` builds Linux on Ubuntu 18.04
-  - `mac` builds Mac OS only,
+- `mac` builds MacOS using `clang` as cross compiler
+- `win` builds Windows using a Mingw64 cross compiler setup
+- `bash_focal` starts a bash prompt in the Ubuntu 20.04 docker container
-  - `bash` starts a Linux bash within the docker environment.
+- `bash_bionic` starts a bash prompt in the Ubuntu 18.04 docker container

-In the first run only, it will create the necessary Docker image based on Ubuntu 18.04, which includes downloading lots of base images and packages and even some compile activities for the Mac OS build toolchain.
-This takes a couple of minutes but is required once only.
-If that part fails your best guess is to just try again once or twice.

-The actual library and sample builds take only a few seconds.
-Results are written to `build-lin` and `build-mac`.
+Find results in the respective `build-<platform>` folder, the `XPMP2` library right there, the Sample and Remote plugins in their proper `<platform>_x64` subfolder.

-The resulting library/framework are also copied into `XPMP2-Sample/lib`.
+The resulting library/framework are also copied into `XPMP2-Sample/lib/<platform>` so it is accessible if building the Sample plugin from the Sample project only.

-Then, also the sample plugin must be build using the docker environment.
+For more details and background information on the provided Docker environments see the `docker/README.md`.

-Building with Travis CI
+## Building with Travis CI
-==

 [![Build Status](https://travis-ci.com/TwinFan/XPMP2.svg?branch=master)](https://travis-ci.com/TwinFan/XPMP2)